wp-plugins/mobile-smart/readme.txt

 * Other Blackberry devices (e.g. Blackberry Touch)
 * Gaming devices with browsers (Sony Playstation, XBox, Nintendo devices)

 There are also two new tiers:

 * Tablet (MOBILE_DEVICE_TIER_TABLET) - for tablets (currently iPad, Android, Blackberry)
 * Rich CSS (MOBILE_DEVICE_TIER_RICH_CSS) - for devices that are capable for viewing content with CSS optimised for the iPhone, but may not necessarily support Javascript

+= Mobile Theme =
+Mobile Smart comes with a basic barebones ('boilerplate') theme that can be used by theme developers to develop for mobile devices.

+The Mobile Smart boilerplate theme is based on two projects: http://html5boilerplate.com/mobile/ and http://html5reset.org/#wordpress with some additional Mobile Smart modifications.

+Note: The theme is not designed to be used without developer modification.

 == Installation ==